What is open networking?

-Network engineers or administrators can benefit from having a well-implemented open networking system because they can have an extra level of choice when it comes to what hardware and software make up their network, as well as not have to worry about relying on a single vendor.
-Two of the main benefits that come from open networking are the potential to save money compared to proprietary vendor products and the extra level of configurability.
+Network administrators can benefit from an open networking system.
+For one, they have an extra level of choice for what kind of hardware and software make up their network, and they don't have to rely on a single vendor for products.
+Some of the main benefits of open networking include the potential to save money compared to proprietary vendor products and the extra level of configurability.

 Open networking is similar to the concept of open standards, which focuses on creating standards for interoperability and data exchange around general and public consensus-driven processes.
 An open network opposes the idea of a closed network, which is one that limits networks by a set of providers.

 Ways to define open networking